pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 I think the difference on the write-side is more striking.

-The write / retention policy protocol I described earlier is wait-free, from the perspective of userspace.
+The write / retention policy protocol I described earlier is wait-free for regular writes, from the perspective of userspace... and even the locking component mostly uses non-blocking trylock.
 Obviously, there is still coordination overhead and the syscalls are internally implemented with locks, but the kernel can hopefully be trusted to avoid preemption while holding locks.
 What wait-freedom gives us is a guarantee that unlucky scheduling of a few userspace threads will